openstack-charmers/openstack-bundles/development/openstack-base-focal-wallaby/README.md

 ## Requirements

 The bundle is primarily designed to work with [MAAS][maas] as a backing cloud for Juju.

-The MAAS cluster must already be deployed with at least three (ideally identical) physical servers as nodes, where each has the following minimum resources:
+The MAAS cluster must have a minimum of four nodes:

+* one for the Juju controller, with at least 1 CPU and 4 GiB memory

+* three (ideally identical) for the actual cloud, with minimum resources
+  being:

     * 8 GiB memory
-* Enough CPU cores to support your workload
+    * enough CPU cores to support your workload
-* Two disks
+    * two disks
-* Two cabled network interfaces
+    * two cabled network interfaces

   The first disk is used for the node's operating system, and the second is for Ceph storage.

   The first network interface is used for communication between cloud services (East/West traffic), and the second is for network traffic between the cloud and all external networks (North/South traffic).

-> **Important**: The three MAAS nodes are needed for the actual OpenStack cloud; they do not include the Juju controller.
-You actually need a minimum of four nodes.
-The controller node however can be a smaller system (1 CPU and 4 GiB memory).
-Juju [constraints][juju-constraints-controller] can be used to target this smaller system at controller-creation time.
+> **Note**: The smaller controller node can be targeted via Juju [constraints][juju-constraints-controller] at controller-creation time.

 ## Topology